Santuchoo/Santuchoo/README.md

 Young. -18
 On the way to be Full-stack web developer.

-Known skills:
-2️⃣0️⃣2️⃣4️⃣:
-  Python - Advanced, OOP

-2️⃣0️⃣2️⃣5️⃣:
-  HTML - Advanced
-  CSS - Advanced
-  GIT - Intermediate - Advanced
-  GITHUB - Basic
-  JAVASCRIPT - After fully learning html and css
+SKILLS: HTML, CSS, JAVASCRIPT, GIT, GITHUB, VSCODE, BASIC B1 ENGLISH

 Goals:
 -  REACT
--  SQL
 -  NODEJS
 -  TAILWIND
--  ANGULAR
 -  ASTRO
+-  SQL
--  C1 ENGLISH (advanced)
+-  B2 ENGLISH

 (still a lot to work with)